 Purchase of the Replacement Property must be completed within 180 days following the transfer of the Relinquished Property.
 The law allows few extensions (disaster or combat zone service).
 Any property acquired as Replacement Property needs to be included in the 45 day identification letter discussed above.

 If you identify Replacement Property within the 45 - day identification period and then purchase some but not all of the property that you have identified without restrictions, then you must not withdraw any remaining funds from your exchange account until the 180-day exchange period is completed.
 Inappropriate withdrawal from the exchange account destroys the transaction.
 Thus, to be safe, the funds must not be withdrawn until the expiration of the replacement period or until all eligible properties have been purchased.

 Improvement to Replacement Property

 Repairs or improvements made to the Replacement Property after you receive title do not count as part of the cost of the Replacement Property for exchange purposes.
 If extensive repairs or improvements are necessary, and if you need the cost reflected as the Replacement Property, then the Replacement Property must be initially deeded to the Qualified Exchange Accommodation Title Holder until the repairs are completed.
 To be included in the exchange improvements must have been completed by the 180th day of the exchange.
 Prepaid materials or labor costs do not qualify.
 There are additional fees when improvements are made as part of the exchange.

-In regard to real property, “like-kind property” is defined as land and anything which is permanently attached to the land.
+In regard to real property, "like-kind property" is defined as land and anything which is permanently attached to the land.
 For example, a ranch can be exchanged for a motel, office building, or shopping center.
-The fair market value of the furniture in the office building you receive is not “like-kind”, but rather is considered “boot” received.
-You will pay tax on the fair market value of the furniture received unless you also do a separate Personal Property exchange by purchasing “like-kind” furniture.
+The fair market value of the furniture in the office building you receive is not "like-kind", but rather is considered "boot" received.

 IRS Reporting Deadline